magnumci/bunch/README.md

 # bunch

-Utility to cache project dependencies (Ruby, NPM) to Amazon S3 bucket.
+General purpose utility to cache project dependencies or artifacts to Amazon S3.

+Good for caching Rubygems or NPM bundles.

 ## Overview